Escambia County woman out $23K after contractor stopped showing up - NewsBreak

 ESCAMBIA COUNTY, Fla. ( WKRG ) — 69-year-old Betty Grimsley says her home on Garfield Drive in Escambia County is unlivable.
 Grimsley says she wired a $23,203 deposit to Robert Stromas IV to begin the remodel on her house.

-The work began in July of 2022, but Grimsley says Stromas stopped showing up to the job site and failed to return her phone calls.READ NEXT: Latest Florida headlines from WKRG.com
+The work began in July of 2022, but Grimsley says Stromas stopped showing up to the job site and failed to return her phone calls.Zoom to lay off 15% of workforce; CEO says he is taking 98% pay cut

 “At first I didn’t want to give it up,” Grimsley said.
 “Because with that kind of money, you need to know who you’re really dealing with.
 But he got that kind of money because I thought he was a good guy and he had to buy the products.”